Corbett · Glen Coe

 Meall Lighiche — common questions

 - Meall Lighiche is rated 2/5 (moderate) on the OutdoorSCOT scale.
 The standard route covers about 11km with 700m of ascent and takes most walkers 3-5 hours.
-Terrain: A serviceable estate track covers the lower approach.
+Underfoot: A serviceable estate track covers the lower approach.

 - Where do I park for Meall Lighiche?